Coherent-state path integrals in quantum thermodynamics: Path integrals in frequency space

 with the term $\beta\hbar\omega/2$ coming from the integration around the branch cut in the left-half plane.

-The reason for this apparent difficulty is that Eq. \eqref{lnzreal} corresponds to an action written in matrix form, and different components of the matrix require different convergence factors \cite{dupuis}.
+The reason for this apparent difficulty is that, as anticipated, Eq. \eqref{lnzreal} corresponds to an action written in matrix form, and different components of the matrix require different convergence factors due to the different time-ordering \cite{dupuis}.
 This can be clearly seen by writing

-Performing the Gaussian integration, taking into account that $\alpha_\ell$ and $\alpha_{-\ell}$ are not independent integration variables, and therefore to prevent overcounting the fields we have to restrict the integration to half of the frequency space, i.e. $\ell >0$, we reobtain the exact result